kmesh-net/kmesh/docs/proposal/Kmesh_website_automation.md

 #### 2. Versioning Workflow

 - **Solution - 1:**
+  - **Workflow Explanation:**

-  - The versioning process using the `VERSION` file begins when developers update documentation in `kmesh-net/kmesh/docs/` and push changes, triggering the `sync-kmesh-docs.sh` script via a Netlify webhook to sync required folders to `kmesh-net/website/docs/`.
-Next, a developer updates the `VERSION` file in `kmesh-net/website` (e.g., from `v1.0.0` to `v1.1.0`) and pushes the change, activating the **Version kmesh Website Docs** workflow.
+    - When a new release is planned, a maintainer updates the `VERSION` file in `kmesh-net/website` (e.g., from `v1.0.0` to `v1.1.0`) and pushes the change.
+    - This triggers a CI pipeline in the `kmesh-net/website` repository.
-  - The workflow then checks out the local repo, sets up Node.js and Docusaurus, validates the `docs/` directory, creates a versioned snapshot (e.g., `versioned_docs/version-1.1.0/`) using the `VERSION` content, and commits it back to the repository.
+    - The pipeline checks out the website repository, sets up Node.js and Docusaurus, validates the `docs/` directory, creates a versioned snapshot (e.g., `versioned_docs/version-1.1.0/`) using the `VERSION` file content, and commits the changes back to the `kmesh-net/website` repository.
-  - This process ensures historical docs are archived and accessible via Docusaurus.
+    - This ensures historical docs are archived and accessible via Docusaurus’s version navigation.

 ![design](/docs/pics/website-versioning-archiving-1.png)

 - **Pros:**
-  - Controlled, intentional versioning.
+  - CI pipeline automates versioning based on `VERSION` file changes, reducing manual effort.
   - Reduces unnecessary CI runs.
   - Simple version management.